teuben/teunix/Install/Linux_U20.04.md

    ->  is this now baloo in 20.04 ??   some poeple also complain about this, isn't "locate" sufficient ? also, krunning has some searching, where does it get it from

+## Get New ...

+In quite a few places new "things" can be loaded into KDE.
+Overwhelming and fun.
+You often see them in the lower right corner of a setting that can be tailored by adding new ones.
+Here's a list as I encountered them, but you can also get access to them via the Discover -> Plasma Addons program (there are 18 in that list):

+1. Add Widget -> Get New Widgets (***)
+2. Configure Desktop -> Get New Wallpapers (***)
+3. System Settings -> Global Theme -> Get New Global Themes [breeze]
+4. System Settings -> Plasma Style -> Get New Plasma Styles [breeze]
+5. System Settings -> Application Style -> Application Style -> Configure GNOME/GTK Application Style -> Download New Stles
+6. System Settings -> Application Style -> Window Decorations -> Get New Window Decorations [breeze]
+7. System Settings -> Colors -> Get New Color Schemes [Breeze]
+8. System Settings -> Fonts -> Font Management -> Get New Fonts
+9. System Settings -> Icons -> Icons -> Get New Icons [Breeze]
+10. System Settings -> Icons -> Emoticons -> Get New Emoticons [Breeze]
+11. System Settings -> Cursors -> Get New Cursors [Breeze]
+12. System Settings -> Workspace Behavior -> Desktop Effects -> Get New Desktop Effects
+13. System Settings -> Window Management -> Task Switcher -> Get New Task Switchers [Breeze]
+14. System Settings -> Window Management -> KWin Scripts -> Get New Scripts    [BUG Hide Inactive Borders - reboot needed]
+15. System Settings -> Startup and Shutdown -> Login Screen (SDDM) -> Get New Login Screens [Breeze -> Sugar Candy]
+16. System Settings -> Startup and Shutdown -> Splash Screen -> Get New Splash Screens [breeze -> ???]
+17. System Settings -> Regional Settings -> Language -> Add languages (BUG: flashing when clicked)

+A word on tinkering here: For the current Kubuntu the basic default setting for most are called Breeze.
+There are probably 10^18 different combinations, if not more.

 ## Linux for Development